-Serve this gluten free, aromatic Spicy Vegan Eggplant Casserole with Thai Basil with fresh crusty bread and enjoy with friends or family.
+Serve this delicious, aromatic Spicy Vegan Eggplant Casserole with Thai Basil with fresh crusty bread and enjoy with friends or family.
 It tastes great the next day too!

 This vegan eggplant casserole with Thai basil was inspired by the fantastic summer brunch recipe ideas featured in this week’s #CookBlogShare.
 Do have a look at this delicious collection if you haven’t seen it yet.
 I am sure you’ll be inspired too (and if you’ve got a recipe to share join the party!).

 The recipe itself was quite spontaneous.
-I came across 2 lovely eggplants and some Thai basil in my fridge I’d forgotten I bought (this happens a lot!).
+I came across 2 lovely eggplants and some Thai basil in my fridge I’d forgotten I’d bought (this happens a lot!).
 I decided to make a light vegetarian dish that would be ideal as a brunch recipe.